gvwilson/thirdbit/src/fiction/bear/index.md

 afraid that their land might be judged Blighted, they had taken a hammer to one of the eggs.
-The explosion had woken the neighbors, and the choking smoke had made the sternward road into Ghorahj impassable for months.
+The explosion had woken the neighbors, and the choking smoke had made the sternward road into Ghohraj impassable for months.

 That had been ten years ago.
 The fire was still burning.